 Integrating MAAS with Morpheus is a simple process requiring the MAAS API URL and API Key.
 We’ll start by gathering what we need from the MAAS UI, then move back into Morpheus to store the required details.

-We can gather the API URL by clicking on the username in the upper-right corner of the MAAS UI window.
+We can gather the API key by clicking on the username in the upper-right corner of the MAAS UI window.
 From this preferences page, click on “API keys” as shown in the screenshot:

 From the API keys page, select the displayed key and copy it.
 Alternatively, you can click the copy button in the UI to add the full key to your clipboard.
 Store this key in an accessible location for a later step.

 In addition to the API key, we need the MAAS API URL.
 As entered in Morpheus, the value will be like the following example:

 In Morpheus, navigate to the list of integrated Clouds and start a new MAAS Cloud integration: